peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

- `true`  If this object represents an integral number, that is, a number without a fractional part; otherwise,  `false` .
+ `true` If this object represents an integral number, that is, a number without a ractional part; otherwise,  `false` .

 ### IsNegative